RN to PharmD Bridge Certificate Program Curriculum

 Biological Organic Chemistry (3 credit hours)

-The Organic Chemical structures and chemical properties of Sugars, Fats, Proteins, DNA, Vitamins.
+The Organic Chemical structures and chemical properties of Sugars, Fats, Proteins, DNA, Vitamins and some of the major chemical reactions associated with them.

 Core Pharmacology is an introductory series of lectures designed to orient pharmacy students to the effects of drugs on humans in both normal and pathologic states.
 The first portion of the course deals with general principles in pharmacology, including drug absorption, distribution, elimination, and pharmacodynamics.
 The second portion of the course focuses on drugs of the autonomic nervous system, central nervous system, chemotherapeutic agents for infections and cancer, and various other pharmaceutical agents for specific therapeutic applications.